 - 2-4 cups turkey or chicken stock

-- First, preheat oven to 325° F, and make sure that the rack in the oven is in the lowest position.
+- Firstly, preheat oven to 325° F, and make sure that the rack in the oven is in the lowest position.

-- Remove the innards and set them aside.
+- Next, remove the innards and set them aside.
 Use this Giblet Gravy Recipe after you get the turkey in the oven.

-- Pat the turkey with a paper towel to dry it off a little.
+- Then, pat the turkey with a paper towel to dry it off a little.

 - Pour in about 2 cups of the turkey/chicken broth into the pan.

-- Cover the pan with tin foil, and place the pan in the oven.
+- Cover the pan with tin foil, and then place the pan in the oven.